Acknowledgements

 Extensions:

 • 1a.
-User requests to list appointments for a specific date.
+Staff requests to list appointments for a specific date.

 • 1a1.
 DoctorWho displays only appointments on the specified date.